 BOSfluids is an interactive computer simulation package that models steady state and transient flow in liquid or gas carrying piping systems.
 The software package analyses fluid transients and relates this information to the forces, pressures, flow rates and velocities experienced in the piping system with engineering accuracy.
-Common problems in the Oil&Gas, Power and Water industry are addressed such as Jetty loading, tube rupture, fire water systems, cool water systems, oil transportation lines, slug analysis, in plant piping surges due to valve closure and pump trips.
+Common problems in the Oil&Gas, Power and Water industry are addressed such as Jetty loading, tube rupture, fire water systems, cool water systems, oil transportation lines, in plant piping surges due to valve closure and pump trips.
 The software uses a clear and detailed 3D interface designed for strong interaction with typical Oil&Gas software packages such as pipe stress software.

 More than 30 years of experience with Oil&Gas problems has been incorporated in BOSfluids and we are continuously transferring our knowledge and that of our users into new versions of the software.